 Lilly’s third prediction is: His client will fear for his life and properties.

-For Lilly’s client, this prediction must be hard to listen to.
+For Lilly’s client, this prediction must have been hard to listen to.

-There could be many reasons for this and probably do not really surprise the Lilly’s client, a soldier in the English Civil War.
-He thus gives him the possibility to get prepared.
+There could be many reasons for this and probably do not really surprise Lilly’s client, since he was a soldier in the English Civil War.
+Lilly just gives his client the possibility to get prepared.

-The astrologer now tells his client exactly, when these events are to be expected.
+The astrologer then goes on explaing his client when these events were to be expected.

 He considers 2 aspects: